Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 >   Lock in Practice

-You typically don't set locks manually in txns.
+You typically don't set locks manually in transactions s.

 Sometimes you will need to provide the DBMS with hints to help it to improve concurrency.
 Explicit locks are also useful when doing major changes to the database.